newcleo-dev-team/glow/docs/source/getting_started.rst

 import the |TOOL| modules and exploit its functionalities directly.

-To see some of the |TOOL| functionalities in action, please refer to the script files present in the ``tutorials`` folder: they are intended to show a few case studies and how they are managed in |TOOL|.
+To see some of the |TOOL| functionalities in action, please refer to the script files present in the ``tutorials`` folder and described in the :ref:`tutorials` section.
+These examples are intended to show a few case studies and how they are managed in |TOOL|.
 For further information about the available classes and methods, please refer to the :doc:`api_guide` section.